pmndrs/jotai/docs/core.md

 ## atom

 `atom` is a function to create an atom config.
-It's an object that can be created anywhere however, once created, the object cannot be modified (immutable).
+It's an object and the object identity is important.
+It can be created from anywhere and once created, you shouldn't modify the object.
 (Note: There might be an advanced use case to mutate atom configs after creation.
-At the moment, it's not officially supported.)
+At the moment, it's not officially supported though.)

 ```js
 const primitiveAtom = atom(initialValue)